OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 For white-box source code testing, you'll need a setup similar to the developer's setup, including a test environment that includes the Android SDK and an IDE.
 Access to either a physical device or an emulator (for debugging the app) is recommended.

 During **black-box testing**, you won't have access to the original form of the source code.
-You'll usually have the application package in [Android's APK format](https://en.wikipedia.org/wiki/Android_application_package "Android application package"), which can be installed on an Android device or reverse engineered as explained in the section "Disassembling and Decompiling".
+You'll usually have the application package in [Android's APK format](https://en.wikipedia.org/wiki/Apk_(file_format) "APK file format"), which can be installed on an Android device or reverse engineered as explained in the section "[Disassembling and Decompiling](0x05c-Reverse-Engineering-and-Tampering.md#disassembling-and-decompiling "Disassembling and Decompiling")".

 ### Basic Information Gathering